 - redone every 3 years

-In extreme cases – for the highest-risk buildings – the guidance recommends doing a new fire risk assessment once a year.
+In extreme cases – for the highest-risk buildings – the guidance recommends doing a new FRA once a year.

 - Who is responsible for carrying out a fire risk assessment?